 You can purchase cryptocurrency using a peer to peer service or bitcoin ATM, and then you can trade it using a decentralized exchange that does not require KYC.
 It’s not quite as convenient as using bigger name exchanges, but it’s a viable alternative if you can’t complete KYC.

 KYC vs AML

 KYC stands for Know Your Customer, and AML stands for Anti Money Laundering.
-They’re actually part of the same initiative, and the KYC procedure is used in part to stop money laundering.
+They’re actually a part of the same initiative, and the KYC procedure is used to the extent to stop money laundering.